How to Master DBT’s TIPP Skills EASILY

 This is good to practice even when you’re not trying to tolerate or live with any distressing emotions or feelings.
 It’s just a nice practice to be in.

 With these skills and exercises, practice makes perfect.
-The more you do them, the more effective they’ll be when you actually need them.
+The more you do them, the more effective they’ll be when you need them.

 Don’t forget to rate the intensity of your emotions before and after you do this as well.